DUNE/p3s/README.md

 ./dataset.py -R -j '{"name":"test", "ext":".tst", "comment":"testing"}'

+## Embedded documentation
+Many directories contain .md files that are easy to read in the browser on GitHub by just clicking on a file.
+Some of the more important instructions are converted to PDF format and kept in the "documentation" folder in this repo.

+If you want to convert any of the .md files to PDF at will, the following utility may be used which is easy to install on Linux - see this example:

+pandoc -s -o README.pdf README.md

 ## Design Paper and Motivation
 Supporting documents and an outline of the design can be found in the FNAL DocDB 1861 (authorization required for access).